Post-hoc Popularity Bias Correction in GNN-based Collaborative Filtering

 This yields a more accurate score, as the embeddings already capture both popularity and meaningful user interests.
-This is an advantage of our post-hoc approach over methods~\cite{zhou-sigir23, kim-cikm22} that estimate popularity during training.
+This is an advantage of our approach over methods~\cite{zhou-sigir23, kim-cikm22} that estimate popularity during training.

-\subsection{Post-hoc Popularity Bias Correction via Projection}
+\subsection{Post-hoc popularity bias correction via projection}

 In the previous section, we estimated interaction-level popularity scores, providing a fine-grained measure of how much each user-item interaction is influenced by item popularity.
 Popularity-driven components can dominate user and item representations and further amplify bias through GNN's propagation.
 Our key idea is to use these interaction-level popularity scores to construct a popularity direction in the embedding space for each node, representing how popularity pulls embeddings away from true preferences.
 Using this popularity direction, we remove popularity-induced components from node embeddings, thereby preserving the underlying preference signals.
 This debiasing is performed at the initial embedding layer ($l = 0$) of the pre-trained model, and then we propagate information, ensuring that unbiased signals are propagated through all subsequent layers of the GCN.